ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_without_branches.rst

       that have been made after the previous release.

-2. If the content was recently moved from another collection, be sure you have all related changelog fragments in the ``changelogs/fragments`` directory.
+2. If the content was recently moved from another collection (for example, migrating a module from one collection to another), ensure you have all related changelog fragments in the ``changelogs/fragments`` directory.
 If not, copy them previously.

-3. Run ``antsibull-changelog release --reload-plugins`` (should previously be installed with ``pip install antsibull-changelog``).
+3. Run ``antsibull-changelog release --reload-plugins`` .
+This package should previously be installed with ``pip install antsibull-changelog``.

 4. Verify that the ``CHANGELOG.rst`` looks as expected.